HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 Year-over-year, from October 2023 to October 2024, the desktop grew by 8.6%, or 210 KB, and mobile grew by 6.4%, or 140 KB.

-According to [What Does My Site Cost?](https://whatdoesmysitecost.com/#usdCost) a web based tool for calculating the cost of web data to end users, the median desktop page could cost a user up to $0.32 USD, or in some regions up to 1.7% of their Gross National Income.
+According to <a hreflang="en" href="https://whatdoesmysitecost.com/#usdCost">What Does My Site Cost?</a> a web based tool for calculating the cost of web data to end users, the median desktop page could cost a user up to $0.32 USD, or in some regions up to 1.7% of their Gross National Income.

 #### Content type and file formats